-Line 24 - Complete Illinois Schedule B if you have shareholders who are subject to replacement tax.
-Illinois Schedule B, Column D, Line 7 represents the share of distributable income or loss that is to be added to or subtracted from base income.
+Line 24 - Complete Illinois Schedule B. Illinois Schedule B, Column D, Line 7 represents the share of distributable income or loss that is to be added to or subtracted from base income.
 If the total amount on Line 7 is a positive amount, write that amount on Line 24.
 If the total amount on Schedule B, Line 7 is negative, leave Line 24 blank and see the instructions for Line 20.
-For more information see Illinois Schedule B and Instructions.
+For more information, see the Illinois Schedule B Instructions following these Specific Instructions.
 Attach Illinois Schedule B to your Form IL-1120-ST.

-Lines 25 through 29 - You must attach Illinois Schedule 1299-A, to your Form IL-1120-ST if you have an amount on any of the following lines.
+Lines 25 through 29 - You must attach Illinois Schedule 1299-A, Tax Subtractions and Credits, to your Form IL-1120-ST if you have an amount on any of the following lines.

-Line 25 - Write the Enterprise Zone or River Edge Redevelopment Zone dividend subtraction from Illinois Schedule 1299-A, Step 1, Line 7.
+Line 25 - Write the River Edge Redevelopment Zone dividend subtraction from Illinois Schedule 1299-A, Step 1, Line 3.

-Line 26 - Write the Enterprise Zone or River Edge Redevelopment Zone interest subtraction from Illinois Schedule 1299-A, Step 1, Line 20.
+Line 26 - Write the River Edge Redevelopment Zone interest subtraction from Illinois Schedule 1299-A, Step 1, Line 12.

-Line 27 - Write the High Impact Business dividend subtraction from Illinois Schedule 1299-A, Step 1, Line 10.
+Line 27 - Write the High Impact Business dividend subtraction from Illinois Schedule 1299-A, Step 1, Line 6.

-Line 28 - For financial organizations only - Write the High Impact Business within a Foreign Trade Zone (or sub-zone) interest subtraction from Illinois Schedule 1299-A, Step 1, Line 23.
+Line 28 - For financial organizations only - Write the High Impact Business within a Foreign Trade Zone (or sub-zone) interest subtraction from Illinois Schedule 1299-A, Step 1, Line 15.

-Line 29 - Write the amount of any Contribution subtraction from Illinois Schedule 1299-A, Step 1, Line 13.
+Line 29 - Write the amount of any Contribution subtraction from Illinois Schedule 1299-A, Step 1, Line 9.